-Web Design
+Web and Mobile Design

-DWU's web design emphasis introduces innovation and technology to creativity and traditional design.
+DWU's web and mobile design emphasis introduces innovation and technology to creativity and traditional design.
 Students in the program are creative, strategic designers and thinkers who are curious and/or excited about new and existing technologies that remain relevant by learning how to adapt to change.

-The program offers experience in professional digital design including but not limited to current industry standard software, through which we emphasize efficiency, critical and analytical thinking and exposure to multiple professional techniques.
+The program offers experience in professional digital design including but not limited to user experience design, user interface design, mobile design and current industry standard software, through which we emphasize efficiency, critical and analytical thinking and exposure to multiple professional techniques.

-The web design curriculum provides students with the knowledge and tools to design and develop user-friendly, interactive websites, applications and mobile sites from start to finish.
+The web and mobile design curriculum provides students with the knowledge and tools to design and develop user-friendly, interactive websites, applications and mobile sites from start to finish.
 With a focus on user-centered design, students will change the way they look at not only the web but also everyday objects.

 DMD 200 Intro to IxD: Don't Make Me Think 3

 DMD 300 Advanced Media Design 3

 DMD 310 Usability for the Web 3

 DMD 315 Mobile Applications 3

-DMD 400 IxD II: Applied Design 3
+DMD 400 IxD II: Applied Design 3 15

-Total 3 15
+Total 15